Skip to main content

 Licensure and Accreditation

-The PhD in Clinical/Counseling Psychology was first registered with the New York State Department of Education for the professional preparation of psychologists in 1971.
+The PhD in Clinical/Counseling Psychology was first registered with the New York State Department of Education in 1971 for the professional preparation of psychologists in 1971.
 Graduates of the program become fully qualified psychologists with specialized training in counseling and are eligible for licensure by the state.
-Learn more about licensure requirements in those states in which students are doing learning placements.
+Learn more about licensure requirements in states where students are doing learning placements.

-The Clinical/Counseling Psychology program has been fully accredited since 1981 by the American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street, NE, Washington DC 20002-4242 (202-336-5979).
-Questions related to the program's accreditation status may be directed to this office.
+The Clinical/Counseling Psychology program has been fully accredited since 1981 by the American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street, NE, Washington, DC 20002-4242 (202-336-5979), since 1981.
+This office may be contacted with questions about the program's accreditation status, which may be directed to this office.

 NYU Steinhardt offers a competitive funding package for PhD students who study full time.
 Learn more about Steinhardt's funding opportunities.